New York Spine Institute Spine Services

 These terms indicate damage or injury to the spinal disc, causing back or neck pain.
 A herniated disc can cause two types of pain — disc-related pain or a pinched nerve.
 The spinal disc itself may be causing discomfort or pain if it causes spinal instability, known as degenerative disc disease.

-Degenerative disc pain often causes a low-level, constant pain around the disc with occasional episodes of severe pain.
+Degenerative disc pain often causes low-level, constant pain around the disc with occasional episodes of severe pain.
 A herniated disc in the lower back may also cause pain from a pinched nerve.
 In cases of a pinched nerve, the disc itself is not painful, but it may be compressing a nearby spinal nerve.

 A damaged spinal disc may leak fluid, causing nearby nerves to inflame or become irritated, which results in radicular pain or nerve root pain.
 Radicular pain often causes shooting, sharp pain that can radiate throughout the body, including down the legs and arms.